Putty knife is a pretty knife!

 4. Hide Nail Holes

-Want to remove the horror nail holes left behind your wall hangings?
-It would be best if you had a putty knife smaller in wide.
+Want to remove the horror nail holes left behind your drywall hangings?
+It would be best if you had a putty knife smaller in width.
 And it provides a smooth finish after filling.
 Just place the Spackle on its blade and fill the hole with it.
 Then turn it to scrape off the excess materials.
-Also to fill up any small cracks lying in your wall or floor, you can use the same process.
+You can also use the same process to repair small cracks in your drywall.

 5. Save Your Old Baseboard